 Yes!
-In fact, this state was ranked fourth in America for the employment of both cosmetologists and skin care specialists in 2014.*** And future projections indicate that the number of opportunities in the beauty sector will only keep growing.
-For instance, look at the expected job growth in Florida for the following occupations between 2014 and 2022:****
+In fact, this state was ranked second in America for the employment of cosmetologists and third for skin care specialists in 2017.*** And future projections indicate that the number of opportunities in the beauty sector will only keep growing.
+For instance, look at the expected job growth in Florida for the following occupations between 2016 and 2024:****

 One of the major reasons for this projected growth is the fact that Florida is an incredibly popular place for retirees and travelers who often wish to pamper themselves with their favorite beauty services.
 In 2014 alone, nearly 98 million people visited the state.
-And from 2004 to 2014, visitor spending within the state increased by almost 24 percent.†
+And from 2011 to 2015, visitor spending within the state increased by 22 percent.†

 How to Start Pursuing Your Own Cosmetology Career